sailajakommineni/bevel/docs/source/faq.md

 To run Hyperledger Bevel repository, you need to have a managed/non-managed Kubernetes clusters ready as well as an unsealed Hashicorp Vault service available.

 ### What would be the recommended/required cloud service?
-We recommand to use Cloud Services such as Aamzon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and DigitalOcean (DO) as their managed Kubernetes clusters services are being or will be tested for this repository.
+We recommend to use Cloud Services such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and DigitalOcean (DO) as their managed Kubernetes clusters services are being or will be tested for this repository.
 We have fully tested this repository in AWS, and testing it on Azure, GCP, DO is in our future roadmap.

 ### Do I have to use AWS?
 No, AWS is not mandatory, but is recommended because it is the first cloud platform we have tested on.
 Theoretically, Hyperledger Bevel repository should work in any cloud platforms as long as a Kubernetes Cluster service is provisioned, but there is no 100% guarantee it will work, since there might be unseen/unknown features in these managed Kubernetes clusters environments we are not aware of.